 Official Transcripts - Transcripts are considered official when received directly from the issuing institution in a sealed envelope with the school's seal and/or official signature.
-Electronic transcripts are also considered official if sent ugradadmissions@bowiestate.ed University Transcripts t directly from the issuing institution to du Official academic transcriattended, regardless of g ipts are required from all colleges and/or universities you have rade point average or number of hours completed. ☐ High School Transcripts You must submit an offic transferrable hours. ial high school transcript if you have earned less than 24 SAT or ACT res if (1) you have earned less than 24 transferrable hours and (2) han three years before your intended enrollment date Minimum Requirements ☐ College GPA Applicants earning at least a 2.00 cumulative GPA in all college coursework are considered for regular admission. l· Good academic standing and/or eligibility to return to previous institution for full-time study is required for admission consideration. ☐ High School GPA f a high school transcript is required to complete your admission file, you must have earned at least a 2.00 cumulative GPA Applicants who are required to submit test scores must meet the minimum score requirements for preferred admission.
-SAT and ACT Scores ☐ Bowie State University SA AT code: 5401 ☐ Bowie State University A SECOND BACHELORS STUDENT te degree and wish to earn a second baccalaureate degree in a neward that degree any completed courses that can be used to satisfy the general education requirements or electives.
+Electronic transcripts ent directly from the issuing institution to ugrada ndmissions@bowiestate. edu University Transcripts Official academic transcripts are required from all colleges and/or universities you have attended, regardless of grade point average or number of hours completed.
+High School Transcript ficial high school transcript if you have earned less than 24 SAT or ACT cores if (1) you have earned less than 24 transferrable hours and (2) s than three years before your intended enrollment date , , Minim um Requirements College GPA Applicants earning at least a 2.00 cumulative GPA in all college coursework are considered for regular admission.
+Academic Standing Good academic standing and/or eligibility to return to previous institution for full-time study is required for admission consideration.
+High School GPA If a high school transcript is required to complete your admission file, you must have earned at least a 2.00 cumulative GPA SAT or ACT Applicants who are required to submit test scores must meet the minimum score requirements for preferred admission.
+SAT an nd ACT Scores Bowie State University ACT code: 1712 SECON ID BACHELORS STUDENT г Studer nts who hold a baccalaur eate degree and wish to earn a second baccalaureate degree in a new Studer nts who hold a baccalaur eate degree and wish to earn a second baccalaureate degree in a new field are permitted to count toward that degree any completed courses that can be used to satisfy the general education requirements or electives.
 To earn the second degree, students must complete all major and major-related courses in the new field as are specified by the new discipline.
 Students must submit the following: